robertswan/diorama-game/readme.txt

 ==========

 * It doesn't remember your world position when saving a level
-* You can place blocks where you are standing and get stuck.
-Dig!
 * Meshes update slower than collision.
 You can walk in blocks you just destroyed.
-* Crosshair doesn't dissappear in pause mode
 * Delete World option doesn't always delete it fully!
 Delete it again!
-* Holding jump down means you can stick to the underside of blocks.

 Controls